taine-j/Codewars/README.md

 ## Lessons Learned:

 No matter what your experience level, being an engineer means continuously learning.
-By building solid consistent habbits I grow every day.
+By building solid consistent habits I grow every day.